Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Such complications will not pass without a trace for the patient.
 It is important to consult a specialist if discomfort occurs in the auricle.

-Furunculosis can also spread to the ear area, although this happens infrequently.
-The disease is manifested by purulent formations inside the auricle.
+Furunculosis can also spread to the ear area, although this occurs infrequently.
+The disease manifests itself as purulent formations inside the ear.
 A small wound can cause necrosis of a small area of tissue and accumulation of pus.

-Education gives the patient severe discomfort, interferes with eating and sleeping.
+The formation causes severe discomfort to the patient and interferes with eating and sleeping.
 In some cases, it must be removed surgically.
-Even if the boil in the ear does not cause severe inconvenience, you still need to treat and monitor its condition.
+Even if a boil in the ear does not cause severe discomfort, you still need to treat and monitor its condition.

 Causes of an abscess

-The body struggles with a foreign invasion, enclosing a bacterium in a limited area - a boil.
-An inflammatory process begins, due to which a necrotic rod appears - dead tissue.
+The body fights foreign invasion by confining the bacterium to a limited area - a boil.
+An inflammatory process begins, due to which a necrotic core appears - dead tissue.
 In addition to it, pus appears - a product of the death of lymphocytes that participated in the fight against infection.

 • improper hygiene of the ear area, in which a cotton swab or other cleaning object scratches the epidermis;

-• non-observance of elementary hygiene (when microcracks appear in the epidermis, which was not cleaned, the bacterium penetrates the tissue);
+• failure to comply with basic hygiene (when microcracks appear in the epidermis, which has not been cleaned, bacteria penetrate into the tissue);

 • lack of immunity;

-The cause of a boil is significant only if it appeared as a result of general furunculosis and purulent lesions from the middle ear.
-The rest of the lesions that cause an abscess are secondary.
-During treatment, the therapist focuses on the abscess and the purulent cap.
+The cause of a boil is significant only if it appears as a consequence of general furunculosis and purulent lesions in the middle ear area.
+Other lesions that cause an abscess are secondary.
+When treating, the therapist focuses on the abscess and purulent cap.

-Note: The cause of microcracks, wounds in the skin of the ear can be an allergic reaction.
+Please note: The cause of microcracks and wounds in the skin of the ear can be an allergic reaction.
 In this case, it is necessary to take antiallergic tablets.

 The main symptoms of furunculosis

 Symptomatically, inflammation in the ear is similar to many ear diseases.
-The main sign of the development of an abscess is pain in the ear.
-Breaks the junction of the auricle and head.
-Other symptoms are already more specific:
+The main sign of the development of an abscess is pain in the ear area.
+Tears the junction of the auricle and the head.
+Other symptoms are more specific:

-• in the first stages of infection, the skin turns red, turns purple;
+• in the first stages of infection, the skin turns red and purple;

-• at the location of the wound, a whitish growth is formed - a place of accumulation of pus;
+• a whitish growth forms at the location of the wound - a place where pus accumulates;

-• inside the formed growth, you can see a rod, and also a place where the pus will soon break through;
+• inside the formed growth you can see a rod, and also a place where pus will soon burst;

 • the patient experiences pain when eating;

-• painful sensations are aggravated by yawning, talking, opening and closing the jaw;
+• painful sensations intensify when yawning, talking, opening and closing the jaw;

-• when touching the area of the ear canal, there is a sharp unpleasant feeling and a desire to urgently remove the hand;
+• when touching the area of the ear canal, a sharp unpleasant feeling arises and a desire to urgently remove the hand;

-• lymph nodes located next to the abscess are enlarged;
+• the lymph nodes located next to the abscess are enlarged;

 • insomnia due to pain;

-With furunculosis, a complex of symptoms is manifested.
-Most often, the inflamed area itches, abscesses, slowly transforms into a mature abscess.
-Pain and discomfort pass when development is completed: the abscess bursts, releasing the necrotic rod and suppuration products.
+With furunculosis, a complex of symptoms appears.
+Most often, the inflamed area itches, breaks out, and slowly turns into a mature abscess.
+Pain and discomfort disappear when development is completed: the abscess bursts, releasing the necrotic core and products of suppuration.

 Diagnosis of the disease

-• general history (complaints according to the patient);
+• general anamnesis (complaints from the patient’s words);

 • appearance of the auricle;